ARE YOU NOT USING TDD?! - PART 1

 GREEN

-The green color is a perfect clue to the red after we created our test and see its failing now its time to pass it and make it green!
+The green color is a perfect clue to the red after we created our test and saw it failing now it is time to pass it and make it green!

-The goal of GREEN stage is to make the test pass and do not the best way of solve your problem or to create a amazing snippet instead we are trying to achieve the simplest solution to see our desired green (our test passing).
+The goal of the GREEN stage is to make the test pass and not the best way to solve your problem or to create an amazing snippet instead we are trying to achieve the simplest solution to see our desired green (our test passing).

-Finally we have got our BLUE stage known as refactor stage as well.
-Now we already have a test passing and we know what we have to have to solve our problem right ?
+Finally, we have got our BLUE stage known as the refactor stage as well.
+Now we already have a test passing and we know what we have to have to solve our problem right?
 Let’s recap what we’ve done so far:

 1. We created a test and saw it fail